 As a recording artist, Dr. Adams has recorded three albums as a leader: Two Weeks Until Tuesday, Collage, and Micro-Orchestra.
 Additionally, he has appeared on several albums as a sideman and continues to perform throughout the mid-Atlantic region.

-Currently, Dr. Adams is the director of the School of Music at Shepherd University where he directs the jazz ensembles and teaches courses in the jazz curriculum.
+Currently, Dr. Adams serves as Interim Dean of the College of Arts, Humanities and Social Sciences and is the Director of Jazz Studies at Shepherd University where he directs the jazz ensembles and teaches courses in the jazz curriculum.

 For more information on Dr. Adams, please go to www.kurtisadams.com.